broadinstitute/cromwell/docs/backends/GCPBatch.md

 ```

-The `network-label-key` should reference the key in your project's labels whose value is the name of your private network.
+The `network-label-key` and `subnetwork-label-key` should reference the keys in your project's labels whose value is the name of your private network
-`auth` should reference an auth scheme in the `google` stanza which will be used to get the project metadata from Google Cloud.
+and subnetwork within that network respectively. `auth` should reference an auth scheme in the `google` stanza which will be used to get the project metadata from Google Cloud.
+The `subnetwork-label-key` is an optional config.
 Note that in the
-PAPI v2 backend `subnetwork-label-key` was an optional configuration parameter, but `subnetwork-label-key` does not need to
+PAPI v2 backend `subnetwork-label-key` was an optional configuration parameter which accepted a `*` wildcard for choosing the
-specified (and will not be used) in GCP Batch.
+appropriate subnetwork region, but in GCP Batch the `subnetwork-label-key` specification can be omitted
+and GCP Batch will choose the appropriate subnetwork automatically.

 For example, if your `virtual-private-cloud` config looks like the one above, and one of the labels in your project is